brucou/cycle-state-machine-demo/README.md

  There are two learnings to be extracted from this:

- - First, we do have to test the model manually, as we might inadvertently have made mistakes in expression the control flow of the application (here we missed a guard).
+ - First, we do have to test the model manually, as we might inadvertently have made mistakes in expressing the control flow of the application (here we missed a guard).
  - Second, even if we would test the control flow paths exhaustively, we are still open to bugs coming from the dataflow paths that we have not tested: the tests we wrote test only **ONE** given combination of data.
 We have no guarantee that they would pass for another